bcrpntr/bcrpntr.github.io/_posts/2024-07-27-I won’t give up on me.md

 I may be weak, a failure, a fuck up, but I haven’t given into it this far.

-Life’s a game, I here to win.
+Life’s a game, I'm here to win.